GaloisInc/daedalus/pldi/README.md

 We provide a Docker image which contains a development environment including:
   * `daealus`: the parser generator described in our paper
-  * `daedalus-language-server`:
-    a LSP server, useful when working with Daedalus specifications in VS Code, together with its corresponding VS Code client.
   * General development tools for working with Haskell and C++ code.
   * Other parser generators we use for benchamrking, namely:
     - antlr
     - kaitai-struct-compiler

-To use the image you'll need [docker][1].
+To use the image you'll need [docker][1]:
-Optionally, you may also use VS Code[2], with the [remote container extension][3].

-If you are not planning to use VS Code you may start docker using:
+    > docker image load -i daedalus-pldi
     > docker run -it daedalus:08-March-2024 /bin/bash

 This should start the image, attach to the running container, and start a shell on the terminal.

-If you'd like to use VS Code, then you don't need to attach to it on the command line:

-    > docker run daedalus:08-March-2024

-Instead, from within VS Code, you can issue the command "Dev Containers: Attach to Running Container" [4].
-You can then use the VS Code terminal to interacti with `daedalus`, but you can also use the editor, which should give you Daedalus code syntax highlighting, point out errors in place, or show you the type of various expressions in a Daedalus specification.

-Once you are in the container image, you should see a directory called `daedalus`: this is the source code repository for our tool, which is also available on [github][5].
+Once you are in the container image, you should see a directory called `daedalus`: this is the source code repository for our tool, which is also available on [github][2].

 Example Daedalus Specifications